Edward Moran: Later life

-Moran lived in New York City until his death in 1901.
+Moran lived in New York City until his death on June 8, 1901.
 He was interred at Woodlawn Cemetery in the Bronx, New York.
 Although he had given the series of thirteen paintings to his wife several years before, a legal battle ensued after his death over ownership of the paintings: the executor of Moran's estate refused to hand them over, declaring that they were rightfully under his protection.
 The Supreme Court in New York City eventually judged in favor of Moran's widow.

 Legacy

 At the time of his death, Moran was widely considered to be one of the most important 19th century marine painters.
-Today he is not as well-known, eclipsed by the work of his younger brother, Thomas Moran (1837-1926), whose career he helped launch.
-In addition, his sons Edward Percy Moran (1862-1935) and John Leon Moran (1864-1941), his other brother Peter Moran (1841-1914), and his nephew Jean Leon Gerome Ferris (1863-1930), also became prominent American artists.
+Today he is not as well-known, eclipsed by the work of his younger brother, Thomas Moran (1837–1926), whose career he helped launch.
+In addition, his sons Edward Percy Moran (1862–1935) and John Leon Moran (1864–1941), his other brother Peter (1841–1914), and his nephew Jean Leon Gerome Ferris (1863–1930), also became prominent American artists.